 - Newborn Screening - Second screening required at the two-week checkup, but no earlier than seven days after delivery.

 - Risk Based Screenings - Screenings performed based on risk assessments include screenings for type 2 diabetes, hyperlipidemia, gonorrhea and chlamydia, HIV, and syphilis.
 The specimen or client may be sent to the lab of the provider's choice, with the exception of gonorrhea and Chlamydia testing.
 These specimens must be sent to the DSHS laboratory.

 Health education is designed to help parents and caregivers understand what to expect in terms of the child's development and to provide information for all ages about the benefits of healthy lifestyles and practices, as well as accident and disease prevention.
 Age-appropriate topics include, but are not limited to nutrition and crib safety (infants), reading and toilet training (toddlers), puberty and physical changes (older children) and mental health and communications with family and trusted adults (adolescents).
 Lead risk assessment should be done through anticipatory guidance.
-Suggested topics are found on the back side of the Texas Health Steps Child Health Record forms at www.dshs.state.tx.us/thsteps/forms.
+Suggested topics are found on the Anticipatory Guidance page on this website and on the back side of the Texas Health Steps Child Health Record forms at www.dshs.state.tx.us/thsteps/forms.